root-project/root/documentation/JSROOT/JSROOT.md

 - [http://root.cern.ch/js/3.0/index.htm?file=../files/hsimple.root&nobrowser&item=hpxpy;1&opt=colz](http://root.cern.ch/js/3.0/index.htm?file=../files/hsimple.root&nobrowser&item=hpxpy;1&opt=colz)
 - [http://root.cern.ch/js/3.0/index.htm?file=../files/hsimple.root&layout=grid2x2&items=["hpx;1", "hpxpy;1"]&opts=["", "colz"]](http://root.cern.ch/js/3.0/index.htm?file=../files/hsimple.root&layout=grid2x2&items=["hpx;1", "hpxpy;1"]&opts=["", "colz"])

-One can very easy integrate JSROOT graphic into other HTML pages using __iframe__ tag:
+One can very easy integrate JSROOT graphic into other HTML pages using a __iframe__ tag:

 <iframe width="600" height="500" src="http://root.cern.ch/js/3.0/index.htm?nobrowser&file=../files/hsimple.root&item=hpxpy;1&opt=colz">
 </iframe>

-In principle, one could open any ROOT file placed in the web, providing full URL to it like:
+In principle, one could open any ROOT file placed in the web, providing the full URL to it like:

 [http://root.cern.ch/js/3.0/?file=http://root.cern.ch/js/files/hsimple.root&item=hpx](http://root.cern.ch/js/3.0/?file=http://root.cern.ch/js/files/hsimple.root&item=hpx)

-But one should be aware of [Cross-Origin Request blocking](https://developer.mozilla.org/en/http_access_control), when web-server blocks requests coming from other domains.
+But one should be aware of [Cross-Origin Request blocking](https://developer.mozilla.org/en/http_access_control), when the web-server blocks the requests coming from other domains.

 There are two solutions.
-Either one configures accordingly web-server or one copies JSROOT files to the same location where data files are.
+Either one configures the web-server accordingly or one copies the JSROOT files to the same location than where the data files are located.
-In second case one could use server with default settings.
+In the second case, one could use the server with its default settings.

-In simple case one could copy only top index.htm file on the server and specify full path to JSRootCore.js script like:
+A simple case is to copy only the top index.htm file on the server and specify the full path to JSRootCore.js script like:

     ...
     <script type="text/javascript" src="http://root.cern.ch/js/3.0/scripts/JSRootCore.js"></script>
     ...

-In such case one also could specify custom files list:
+In such case one can also specify a custom files list:

     ...
      <div id="simpleGUI" files="userfile1.root;subdir/usefile2.root">